 This Christmas Moscow Mule is the perfect addition for any festive party.
 Served in eye catching copper mugs, they instantly rise to the top of the cocktail list before even taking a sip!
 And then there’s the warm gingerbread spice, the cinnamon and the molasses, it’s Christmas in mug!

-Top Tips For a Christmas Moscow Mule
+Tips For a Making a Gingerbread Mule

 - Best served in a copper mug, for a frosty cool cocktail.